 When considering whether to dish out a fine and in what magnitude, the ICO will undoubtedly look at how the breach occurred and how it could have been prevented.
 But it will also look at the steps you took to remedy and mitigate the consequences of the breach.
 This is important when considering financial and reputational damage.

 Complying with GDPR is important, but businesses should also have a plan in place in case of a data breach – because reputational damage can hit just as hard as the legal implications.

-However if you would like to know more or currently have an issue regarding a data breach, we would be happy to assist.
-Briffa advises on all aspects of Intellectual Property and offers free consultations to all new clients.
-If you would like to book a call or a meeting with one of our specialist IP lawyers, please contact firstname.lastname@example.org or 020 7288 6003.
+However, if you would like to know more or currently have an issue regarding a data breach, we would be happy to assist.
+Briffa advises on all aspects of data protection and IP, and we offer free consultations to all new clients.
+If you would like to book a call or a meeting with one of our specialists, please contact firstname.lastname@example.org or 020 7096 2779.

 Written by Hasnath Ahmed, Solicitor

 Transferring personal data between the EU and the US just got a little bit easier